Livonia, Missouri: History

 The plat for Livonia was laid out in May 1859 by Absalom Grogan and consisted of four blocks containing eight lots each.
 Grogan was also the town's first postmaster.
 Following his death, the post office was moved to the farm of Joseph Martin approximately three miles to the north of the original plat.
-The town, for all practical purposes, followed this move and by 1888 had the post office, Martin's general store, the blacksmith shop of Dan Kelly, and a population of around 15.
+The town, for all practical purposes, followed this move to higher ground and by 1888 had the post office, Martin's general store, the blacksmith shop of Dan Kelly, and a population of around 15.

 On July 26, 2011, the United States Postal Service announced plans to permanently close the Livonia post office as part of a nationwide restructuring plan.

 Geography

-Livonia is located on Missouri Route N just north of US Route 136.
+Livonia is located in southeastern Grant Township on Missouri Route N just north of US Route 136.
 The Putnam-Schuyler county line is on the Chariton River just to the east of the town.
 Unionville is approximately 17 miles to the west along Route 136.
 Lancaster is approximately eleven miles east in Schuyler County.

 According to the United States Census Bureau, the village has a total area of 0.27 sqmi, all land.

 Demographics

 2010 census

 At the 2010 census, there were 74 people, 35 households and 22 families living in the village.
 The population density was 274.1 /sqmi.
 There were 47 housing units at an average density of 174.1 /sqmi.
 The racial make-up of the village was 100.0% White.
 Hispanic or Latino of any race were 1.4% of the population.

 There were 35 households, of which 20.0% had children under the age of 18 living with them, 48.6% were married couples living together, 8.6% had a female householder with no husband present, 5.7% had a male householder with no wife present and 37.1% were non-families.
-31.4% of all households were made up of individuals,and 14.3% had someone living alone who was 65 years of age or older.
+31.4% of all households were made up of individuals, and 14.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.11 and the average family size was 2.64.

 The median age in the village was 50 years.
 13.5% of residents were under the age of 18, 10.9% were between the ages of 18 and 24, 14.9% were from 25 to 44, 44.7% were from 45 to 64 and 16.2% were 65 years of age or older.
 The sex make-up of the village was 45.9% male and 54.1% female.